Skip to content

 Bindings

-Many Rel expressions result in a relation that has value keys first, and one or more metrics that follow.
-When writing these expressions in a Rel query or model, you can choose to have the bindings go first and the values — or metrics — go last, or vice versa, depending on what feels more natural.
+Many expressions result in a that has value keys first, and one or more metrics that follow.
+When writing these expressions in a Rel or , you can choose to have the go first and the values — or metrics — go last, or vice versa, depending on what feels more natural.
 This will not change the result, as shown below.

 Consider an example from Basic Syntax, which uses :, so the bindings go first and the values go last: